Optimal Delay-Outage Analysis for Noise-Limited Wireless Networks with Caching, Computing, and Communications

 \subsection{Interpretations and Insights}

-Based on the results in Sec. \ref{Sec:D-O_gg1_main}, we can obtain the fundamental insights and interpretations for the delay-outage performance of the network.
-From Theorems 7 and 8, we observe that the outage probability reduction follows the power law with respect to the cache size $S$ when $S=o(M)$.
-Also, by Theorem 9 and Corollary 10.1, we see that the outage probability in their corresponding regimes decreases following the exponential law with respect to the cache size $S$.
-By comparing Theorem 9 (Corollary 10.1) with Theorem 5 (Corollary 6.1), we observe that although both theorems (corollaries) have the exponentially decreasing law, the additional $\left(\frac{1}{M}\right)^{\gamma-1}$ term indicates that the outage probability in the case of $\gamma>1$ is much smaller.
+Based on the results in Sec. \ref{Sec:D-O_gg1_main}, we can obtain fundamental insights and interpretations for the delay-outage performance of the network.
+First of all, since (\ref{eq:out_prob_2}) is applied also for the case of $\gamma>1$, we observe that an increase of $\kappa'$ can again lead to the exponential decrease of the outage probability.
+In addition, from Theorems 7 and 8, we observe that the outage probability reduction follows a power law with respect to the cache size $S$ when $S$ is small.
+Then, by Theorem 9 and Corollary 10.1, we see that the outage probability in their corresponding regimes decreases following an exponential law with respect to the cache size $S$.
+By comparing Theorem 9 (Corollary 10.1) with Theorem 5 (Corollary 6.1), we observe that although both theorems (corollaries) follow an exponentially decreasing law, the additional $\left(\frac{1}{M}\right)^{\gamma-1}$ term indicates that the outage probability in the case of $\gamma>1$ is much smaller.
 Furthermore, we see that when the the caching probability is given by Theorems 2 and 3, we have $S=\Theta(M)$.
 This thus explains the intuition that when the cache space is orderwise comparable to the library size and the popularity distribution is sharp, the caching capability might not be the restrictive factor for the network as both Theorem 9 and corollary 10.1 imply that the outage probability would be small and would decrease very fast with respect to $S$ as long as the fundamental outage probability law bound $e^{-\kappa'}$ is not restrictive.